 You go a talk by a Leading Poet.
 No one you know is there, but still you sit at the back, wrapped up in your scarf and your nerves, your notebook perched on your knee.

 The Leading Poet reads some of her poems.
 In between poems she reminds the audience of the Prizes She Has Won.
 Her recommendation, For What It Is Worth, is never to submit just one poem to a competition.
 She reads A Prizewinning Example.
 This one, she says, was in a batch of four, and was By Far The Worst Poem Of Them All.

 The strategy, she goes on, is to show them You Are A Professional.

-When you get home, you select four unpublished poems from your hard drive, to show off your range you tell yourself.
+When you get home, you select four unpublished poems from your hard drive, ‘So I can show them my range’, you say to yourself.

 One is still out at Dirty Washing.
 You are sure they won’t take it because they have already held onto it for eighteen months and anyway a friend of a friend told you the editor was recently seen in rehab.
 One is about losing a child (something you know nothing about), another a villanelle (‘they won’t get any of those’).
 The last is a straightforward lyric in off-rhymed quatrains which took you about half-an-hour.
 You feel slightly guilty about it, but this one is your favourite.